 Fall quarter: Monday 9:30, Wednesday, Friday 9:00.
-Credit: Three quarter hours.
-Prerequisite: Bible 101.

 207. LIFE AND LETTERS OF PAUL.-A careful survey of the historic background of this remarkable life; the significance of the Hellenistic and Roman elements in his early environment as reflected in his career as a missionary.
 The Epistles are studied intensively.
 A standard life of Paul is studied, and the rich Pauline literature of Sir William Ramsay is used.